Traditional dishes you need to eat in Northern Ireland

 Soda bread type of ‘quick bread’ made by using baking soda instead of yeast and is a classic of Irish baking.
 It’s quick to make, no fuss type of break that can go from oven-to-mouth in under an hour, meaning you can pick up super fresh bread in bakeries and cafes around Nothern Ireland.
 Make sure you sample some soda bread at the popular Thyme & Co, an award-winning cafe in Ballycastle.

-You can’t talk about Cuisine in Northern Ireland and not mention drinking as well, given its huge social and cultural significance.
-This is the land of pubs, Guinness and special Irish drinking songs, happy slurred over an ale, my favourite being “All for me Grog”.
+You can’t talk about cuisine in Northern Ireland and not mention drinking, given its huge social and cultural significance.
+This is the land of pubs, Guinness and special Irish drinking songs.
+All happy slurred over an ale, my favourite being “All for me Grog”.
 There is a marvellous mixture of trendy bars, hipster joints and traditional Irish pubs serving your typical O’Hara’s Celtic Stout, Smithwick’s Irish Ale, Murphy’s Irish Red and the world renowned and iconic Gunniess.

 Beer and cider Microbreweries are flourishing in Northern Ireland producing an exciting range of craft ales.
 If you want to experience a quality Irish ale in a ‘ye old fashioned pub’, then head immediately to The Crown Liquor Saloon in Belfast, they have incredible Victorian gothic decor and a brilliant atmosphere to boot.